 At this time of year, we hear a lot about foraging and eating wild foods.
 Folks get excited about the first green sprouts out of the ground and they go a little nuts.

-One of the best options for foraging fiends concerned about our fragile ecosystem is to forage for abundant, invasive species like garlic mustard, day lillies or our current favorite, Japanese knot weed.
+One of the best options for foraging fiends concerned about our fragile ecosystem is to forage for abundant, invasive species like garlic mustard, daylilies or our current favourite, Japanese knotweed.

-Japanese knot weed has a rather infamous reputation.
-Look through the online literature, and you”ll see it described as thuggish, ferocious, rapacious, and an ?indestructible scourge.?
-It’s currently reeking havoc on our wetlands and gullies.
+Japanese knotweed has a rather infamous reputation.
+Look through the online literature, and you’ll see it described as thuggish, ferocious, rapacious, and an “indestructible scourge.”
+It’s currently wreaking havoc on our wetlands and gullies.